-Industry has a great need for heat, for example for elevated process temperatures, for drying, and for industrial hot water use.
+The industry has a great need for sustainable heat.
+Heat is needed for elevated process temperatures, for drying, and for industrial hot water use.
 In fact, a large number of companies in the agro-food, paper, chemical, horticultural and food sectors use energy above all for their heat supply.

 In the transition towards a sustainable, CO2-free economy it is therefore essential for industries to develop sustainable heat supply systems.
 The Dutch Climate Agreement aims at a fully carbon-neutral heat supply by 2050 and substantial energy savings and reduction of CO2-emissions by 2030.

-At the Institute for Sustainable Process technology, we support industry in achieving these targets.
+We support the industry in achieving their targets.
 We accelerate the development and application of sustainable heat and heat-integration technologies.
-We work, among others, on improving efficiencies of existing technologies, designing heat integration strategies, utilizing deep and ultra-deep geothermal energy, and using climate-neutral fuels.
+We work on improving efficiencies of existing technologies, designing heat integration strategies, utilizing deep and ultra-deep geothermal energy, and using climate-neutral fuels.
 In specific fields, such as drying and dewatering, we develop alternatives that can do without heat, for instance membrane-based processes.